ankushjain358/coderjony-statiq-blog/input/blogs/determine-the-right-memory-for-your-lambda-using-aws-cloudwatch-logs-insights.md

   - Lambda
 UniqueIdentifier: ddfd90fd-cd47-4efd-82c0-ebad95c15c2e
 ---
-Optimizing memory for your Lambda Function is one of the important things you should know.
-This will help you in both - performance optimization and cost management.
+In the world of serverless computing, choosing the right memory configuration for your AWS Lambda functions is crucial for optimal performance and cost-efficiency.
+Determining the ideal memory allocation requires careful consideration and understanding of your application's requirements.
+By properly sizing the memory, you can ensure that your Lambda functions have the necessary resources to handle their workload effectively.

-You can save a good amount of money by reducing the allocated memory to over-provisioned Lambdas.
+Optimizing memory for your Lambda functions is one of the important things you should know.
+This helps you in both - performance as well as cost optimization.
+You can save a good amount of money by reducing the allocated memory to over-provisioned Lambda functions.

-In this post, you will understand one of the ways to figure out the right amount of memory for your Lambda Function.
+In this post, I will show you one of the ways to determine the right memory for your Lambda Function.

 ## Pre-requisite
 This approach makes use of **Amazon CloudWatch** logs.
 So, make sure the Lambda execution role has enough permission to send logs to Amazon CloudWatch.

 ## Step 1: Invoke Lambda Function N Times
 In the first step, you just need to invoke your Lambda Function multiple times, say 10 times, 50 times, 100 times or more.
-These executions will generate logs in **Amazon CloudWatch**, that you will be using in further steps.
+These executions will generate logs in **Amazon CloudWatch**, which will be used in further steps.

 To invoke your Lambda Function multiple times, you can use any approach from the following:
 * Use some Load Testing tools such as JMeter, k6, NBomber, etc.